 Samples of cancer tissue or the patient’s blood are frequently checked for targeted therapy.
 This can include treatment with pills or IV therapy.

 Immunotherapy is now an option in many types of cancer.

 Use of Faith Can Build A Strong Immunity During Breast Cancer Treatment

 As appropriate I will discuss using faith for support.
 Some already lean on their faith and others need to learn how to use their faith as a way to reduce stress to maintain or build a strong immunity during breast cancer treatment.

 Some patients experience an extreme amount of stress because they lack the ‘usual’ emotional support sources.
 They:

 - Have already lost their spouse

 - Do not have children living close by.

-I get to see patients before they start their chemotherapy for the day.
-If they are nervous or tearful, (especially if it’s a curable diagnosis) I comfort them by reminding them how they can use their experience in the valley to help others.
+Sometimes I get to see patients before they start their chemotherapy for the day.
+I comfort them by reminding them how they can use their experience in the valley to help others.